murillodigital/murillodigital/content/tech_talk/multicloud_data_with_debezium_part2.md

 > _The default MSK configuration will not work with Debezium.
 Auto topic creation must be enabled for Debezium to dynamically generate topics based on the schema of the database.
 A replication factor must also be defined, otherwise you will run into a **NOT_ENOUGH_REPLICAS** error_

 # Ready to go!
 Deploy!
 That's it, now you are ready to deploy the terraformed infrastructure.
-From the `aws/terraform` subdirect
+From the `aws/terraform` subdirectory